-- Letting them appropriately in line with Cambridge City Council's Lettings Policy & South Cambridgeshire District Council's Lettings Policy. - Providing advice and support to residents in helping them to move to homes that are more suitable for their needs. - Publish Local Lettings Plans relating to specific developments to help create mixed and balanced communities, and/or to address particular issues which may have arisen on existing developments. - Tackling Tenancy Fraud to ensure homes are allocated to those with a housing need
+- Letting them appropriately in line with Cambridge City Council's Lettings Policy & South Cambridgeshire District Council's Lettings Policy. - Providing advice and support to residents in helping them to move to homes that are more suitable for their needs. - Publish Local Lettings Plans relating to specific developments to help create mixed and balanced communities, and/or to address particular issues which may have arisen on existing developments.

-Cambridge City Council in particular has been seeing an increase in reports of private homes being used as short-term holiday lets.
+Cambridge City Council in particular has been seeing an increase in reports of homes being used as short-term holiday lets.
 As well as complaints around noise and anti-social behaviour and potential safety concerns, this growing trend may be impacting on the supply of homes available for people to live in.
 We need to get a better understanding of the scale of the problem and, if necessary, work with government and other partners to find solutions.